 You may well have seen the AGM logo (right).
 A cup symbol on a plant’s label shows that it has earned the AGM – it's our seal of approval that the plant performs reliably in the garden.

-Awards are usually given after a trial period at an RHS Garden, often Wisley, and are judged by our expert forums.
-RHS awards can also be given by 'round table assessment'.
-This is given when a forum of horticultural experts meet to debate the characteristics and garden performance of plants that the Society is unable to trial in one of the RHS gardens.
+Awards are usually given after a trial period, often at Wisley, and are judged by our expert forums.
+RHS awards can also be given by 'roundtable assessment'.
+This is given when a forum of horticultural experts meet to debate the characteristics and garden performance of plants that the Society is unable to trial.

 What is the AGM?

 With more than 75,000 plants available in RHS Plant Finder alone, how can you tell which plants are best for all-round garden value?
 The AGM is intended to help gardeners make that choice, and is only awarded to plants that are:

 - excellent for ordinary use in appropriate conditions*

 - of good constitution